TShiotaSS/gnn-tl/README.md

 This environment provides a platform for using trained NNP graph neural networks as descriptors.

+As a typical example, we provide a predictive model of NMR chemical shifts using the universal M3GNet GNN as a descriptor.

 For more details on the methodology, please refer to the reference section.

 # Installing via Docker